top of page

 Because it causes the ‘complete flexion of the torso,’ performing hyperextensions ‘develops the flexibility of the lumbosacral mass,’ (Strength Training Anatomy).

 This exercise also engages the paraspinal erectors (a group of muscles that run the length of the spinal column), quadratus lumborum, glutes and hamstring.
+In short, a sizeable section of the posterior chain.

 Key teaching points